marick/structural-typing/README.md

 => nil
 ```

-Notice the second error message: when `"five"` was compared to `0`, the predicate
+Notice the second error message: when `"five"` was compared to `0`, the check-pred
 threw a `ClassCastException`.
 That is interpreted as a false result.
 Otherwise,
-predicates would have to do error-checking that's not actually useful.
+the right-hand side of a type description would have to do error-checking that's not actually useful.

 Better than using anonymous functions, though, would be just defining a Clojure var: